erroronline1/caro/readme.md

 ![audit template screenshot](http://toh.erroronline.one/caro/audit%20template%20en-fullpage.png)

 Executing an audit starts by selecting one of the prepared templates.
 Answers and statements will be initially imported from the last audit for the selected unit.
 Breaks and edits on ongoing audits are always possible unless the audit is marked as finished.
 After that the audit is not longer editable nor deleteable and becomes a system record.
 On finishing an audit the report is distributed via [messenger](#conversations) toward all users with the [`regulatory`-permission](#runtime-variables) and all members of the audited unit.
 Closed audits can be displayed and exported within the [evaluation and summary-module](#regulatory-evaluations-and-summaries).
 [Markdown](#markdown) is available.

+Amendments are not intended.
+Tracking of follow ups can be documented by another audit with an adjusted question set.

 ![audit screenshot](http://toh.erroronline.one/caro/audit%20en-fullpage.png)